Monday 7 November 2016

 This is just one of the industry facts that production management and artist liaison expert, Sarah Cole, shared with our students when she visited Solent recently.

 Sarah is the founder of SC Productions, a site and production management and artist liaison company that has worked at major festivals including Bestival, Creamfields, Lovebox, and Camp Bestival, among others.
-Over the past years our BA (Hons) Music Promotion and BA (Hons) Music Management students have got incredible work experience as artist liaison and stage crew at major festivals through Sarah’s company, with many graduates still employed during the summer.
+Over the past years our BA (Hons) Music Promotion, BA (Hons) Popular Music Journalism and BA (Hons) Music Management students have got incredible work experience as artist liaison and stage crew at major festivals through Sarah’s company, with many graduates still employed during the summer.

 Sarah visited our music courses to talk about her 20 years of experience in theatre, outdoor production, music festivals and large-scale parties.
 Solent Music picked up some of the highlights of the talk.